Palace of the Kings of Navarre of Olite: Capilla de San Jorge

-(St. George's chapel) From the Torre de las Tres Coronas, can see remains of the chapel of St. George.
-Here was the kings' private chapel.
-Built in late-14th century was started by Queen Eleanor of Castile.
+(St. George's chapel) From the Torre de las Tres Coronas, can be seen the remains of the chapel of St. George.
+This was the kings' private chapel.
+Built in the late-14th century it was started by Queen Eleanor of Castile.
 Of this rectangular building only the outer walls remain.
-On top of the chapel rose a second floor for Queen's stay, but the poor quality of construction, as it was done in masonry, has meant that it has not reached today.
-Under the chapel find a vaulted space, which is an old wine cellar.
+On top of the chapel rose a second floor for the Queen's stay, but the poor quality of construction, as it was done in masonry, has meant that it has not survived today.
+Under the chapel is a vaulted space, which is an old wine cellar.
 The winery is closed by a barrel vault and has niches in the walls.

 Patio de la Morera

-(Morera's courtyard) it is a square space in whose center stands a white mulberry tree, which according to a tradition was planted by King Charles III himself.
+(Morera's courtyard) is a square space in whose center stands a white mulberry tree, which according to a tradition was planted by King Charles III himself.
 Because of its age it is declared a Natural Monument of Navarre.

 Patio de la Pajarera

-(Aviary's courtyard) reserved space for birds that inhabited the castle.
-Located in an inner courtyard, it was only uncovered at the top, which was closed by a network that prevented them from escaping.
-From Galería del Rey can completely observe this courtyard.
-Highlights in the place a space built in plaster that served as a nesting place for birds and still preserved in fairly good condition.
+(Aviary's courtyard) is a reserved space for birds that inhabited the castle.
+Located in an inner courtyard, it was only uncovered at the top, which was closed by a net that prevented the birds from escaping.
+From Galería del Rey this courtyard can be completely observed.
+Highlights include a space built in plaster that served as a nesting place for birds and is still preserved in fairly good condition.

 Daily life

 Among the celebrations should be recalled the jousting or tournaments held in 1439 during the days that lasted the celebrations of the Prince of Viana and German Princess Agnes of Cleves's wedding.

-Bullfights are also performed, as well in 1387 King Charles II of Navarre "the Bad" organized a bullfight in which intervened three Muslim as toreros.
+Bullfights were also performed, as well in 1387 King Charles II of Navarre "the Bad" organized a bullfight in which performed three Muslim as toreros.

-The Basque pelota was an important part in this palace's life, so there aware of the existence of a Basque pelota's corridor and a set of racket.
+The Basque pelota was an important part in this palace's life, and the existence of a Basque pelota's corridor and a set of racket was recorded.
 A document of 1408 tells of repair work on the Fronton's roof, in time of King Charles III the Noble.

 Also in this palace was held the wedding of John I, Count of Foix, and Joan, Heiress of Navarre.

-In late-19th century passed through the castle Gustavo Adolfo Bécquer, and in view of the ruined castle he made the work "The Royal Castle of Olite (Notes of a journey to Navarre)".
+In the late-19th century Gustavo Adolfo Bécquer passed through the castle, and in view of the ruined castle he made the work "The Royal Castle of Olite (Notes of a journey to Navarre)".
 In his tour Bécquer gives a romantic and nostalgic view of the castle, with its bare rooms.